Hematologic (Blood) Conditions in Pregnancy

 - Anticoagulants (blood thinners) for patients at risk of blood clots

-- Low-dose aspirin for patients at risk of pre-eclampsia, a pregnancy-related blood pressure condition
+- Low-dose aspirin for patients at risk of pre-eclampsia, a pregnancy-related condition

-- Exchange transfusions for patients with sickle cell disease (in specific circumstances)
+- Blood transfusions for patients with beta-thalassemia, aplastic anemia or in specific circumstances for sickle cell disease

 - Increased fetal monitoring

-- Birth planning that considers factors introduced by your blood condition
+- Birth planning that considers your blood condition

 Labour and delivery